-- Consumption is forward-looking because people prefer smooth consumption profiles and can manage their saving to this end. - Investment is forward-looking because firm's demand for new capital goods depends on a present-value of profits from such investments.
+- Consumption is forward-looking because people prefer smooth consumption profiles and can manage their saving to this end. - Investment is forward-looking because firm's demand for new capital goods depends on a present-value of profits from such investments. - Labor supply is forward-looking, as individuals decide how to substitute leisure intertemporally, toward those periods with high wages.

-Two models
+Three models

-- The modern variant of the "life-cycle/ permanent-income" model of consumption as developed by Hall - The modern variant of investment with "capital adjustment costs" as developed by Lucas, Prescott and Hayashi.
+- The modern variant of the "life-cycle/ permanent-income" model of consumption as developed by Hall. - The modern variant of investment with "capital adjustment costs" as developed by Lucas, Prescott and Hayashi. - The life-cyle labor supply analysis of Heckman and MaCurdy